simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

   * Replace custom Email class with the phpmailer library.
+  * Allow to log to STDERR in the logging.handler option.
+  * Allow use of stream wrappers (e.g. s3://) in paths.

 ### metarefresh
   * The algorithm to compute the fingerprint of the certificate that signed